W-Tran/W-Tran.github.io/index.md

 ### (Kaggle) Home Credit Risk modelling - [link](https://github.com/W-Tran/home-credit-default-risk)

-Kaggle competition that I worked through with the guidance of other community member's notebooks.
-Learned a great deal about creating and aggregating features from multiple tables within a relational database.
+A Kaggle competition that was studied and worked through with the guidance of other community member's notebooks.
+Gained experience with creating and aggregating features from multiple tables within a relational database.

 ### (Udacity) A/B testing by Google - [link](https://github.com/W-Tran/ab-testing-udacity)